-Yoga Wisdom for Leadership
+The Yoga of Leadership

 Key Philosophical Principles for Leaders:

-Self-Awareness and Mindfulness The yogic concept of “svadhyaya” (self-study) is particularly relevant for leaders.
+Self-Awareness and mindfulness: the yogic concept of “svadhyaya” (self-study) is particularly relevant for leaders.
 It encourages:

 Deep self-reflection